vespa-engine/documentation/en/onnx.md

 is useful to find model inputs and outputs - example run on a config server where an application package with a model is deployed to:
 <pre>
-$ docker exec vespa /opt/vespa/bin/vespa-analyze-onnx-model \
+$ docker exec vespa vespa-analyze-onnx-model \
   /opt/vespa/var/db/vespa/config_server/serverdb/tenants/default/sessions/1/files/Network.onnx

 unspecified option[0](optimize model), fallback: true